SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Implementation Details

 \paragraph{Prompts for Evaluation} For QA tasks in LongBenchV1 and RULER, we use the same prompt template as employed during data construction and model training, which is illustrated in Figure~\ref{fig:prompt_template}.
 For all other benchmarks mentioned in this paper, we adopt their publicly released prompts.
 Specifically, as shown in Figure~\ref{fig:prompt_template_v2}, for LongBenchV2, we employ a single-stage chain-of-thought prompting strategy to generate answers directly, differing from the official two-stage evaluation protocol.
 For the Open LLM Leaderboard and NIAH-Plus benchmarks, we follow the default prompts used in the official implementation code (lm-evaluation-harness\footnote{\url{https://github.com/EleutherAI/lm-evaluation-harness}} and NIAHaystack-PLUS\footnote{\url{https://github.com/zuucan/NeedleInAHaystack-PLUS}} repositories).

 \paragraph{Decoding hyperparameters} We use greedy decoding for evaluation on LongBenchV1, RULER, and NIAH-Plus.
 For other benchmarks, we follow the official decoding settings with temperature values of 0.1 and 0 for LongBenchV2 and the Open LLM Leaderboard, respectively.
+The error analysis for LongbenchV2 is provided in Appendix~\ref{sec:std}.